florian/reading-notes/1_OpenIntro-Statistics.md

 - *Outliers* are observations that seem extreme compared to the rest of the data
 - To work with some variables more easy, it can be helpful to transform the values, e.g. putting them on a logarithmic scale might make it reasonable to fit a linear model
 - Depending on the data, more specialized visualizations can be great, e.g. using heatmaps for geographical data

+### 1.7 Considering categorical data

+- *Contingency tables* provide a basic summary of the relationship between two variables
+- There are various graphical visualizations for contigency tables, e.g. *segmented bar plots* or *mosaic plots*
+- *Pie charts* should be avoided because they make it hard to compare frequencies